 1. Follow the 20/20/20 rule

 While working on the computer or using an electronic device, follow the 20/20/20 rule.
 Simply take a break from looking at the screen every 20 minutes and focus on an object 20 feet away for 20 seconds.

 2. Ask About Special Coatings

 Be informed and ask your provider about special lenses that protect against blue light, such as Transitions Signature.
 Indoors, these lenses filter 1.4x more blue light versus traditional clear lenses while filtering more than 8x when outdoors.

 3. Wear Your Shades

 Keep your eyes protected against harmful light by wearing sunglasses outdoors.
-Transitions Signature offers adaptive lenses to keep your eyes out of harms way – both indoors and outdoors.
+In addition to protecting against blue light, Transitions Signature lenses block 100% of UVA & UVB rays.